isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

     from-cong  : {x y : B} → x ≈₂ y → from x ≈₁ from y
 ```

-One last thing that we'll pack inside the definition of `type:Iso` are
+One final thing that we'll pack inside the definition of `type:Iso` is
-facilities for using setoid reasoning over both `s₁` and `s₂`, which we will
+equational reasoning machinery for both sides of the isomorphism, which we will
 name `module:A-Reasoning` and `module:B-Reasoning`---corresponding to the types
-`A` and `B` for the respective carriers.
+`A` and `B` of the respective carriers.

 ```agda
   module A-Reasoning where
     open Preorder-Reasoning (IsEquivalence.isPreorder (Setoid.isEquivalence s₁))
       public

   module B-Reasoning where
     open Preorder-Reasoning (IsEquivalence.isPreorder (Setoid.isEquivalence s₂))
       public